Aptivi-Stable-Docs/terminaux-manual-3.x/usage/console-tools/console-screen.md

 #### Screen Part

 The screen part hosts a list of dynamic buffers to generate a working text sequence for the console plain writer to write it to the terminal to show you its contents.
 You can also call the screen parts as "layers" to more easily understand the motive behind these "layers."

+In order to uniquely identify each screen part without any ambiguity, you can use the `Id` property that is populated each time you make a new screen part.

 You can order them using the `Order` property when creating them.
 However, TermRead renders all the screen parts from the least important (the smallest `Order` values) to the most important (the largest `Order` values).
 This is useful for layering if you don't feel comfortable adding dynamic texts that represent layers.